 - Donations apply for the same tax year when you make them.
 For most individuals, the tax year and calendar year are the same.
 For some companies, their tax year may end on a different date during the calendar year (for example, November 1 to October 31)

 - All gifts are valued at fair market value.
 Depending on your donation, the fair market value may not be equal to the initial cash value.

 - You have to transfer the actual economic benefit or ownership to the receiver of your gift.

-2. Give Cash
+2. Give cash

 3. Give Household goods

 You can donate clothes, appliances, furniture, cars, and other household items in good condition.
-The items will be priced at fair value, In most cases, the value will be lower than what you paid for them.
+The items will be priced at fair value.
+In most cases, the value will be lower than what you paid for them.
 This category is also subject to the 50% limit of the AGI.

 4. Donate Appreciated assets

 Let’s look at an example.
-An investor at a 28% tax bracket is considering donating an appreciating stock to her favorite charity.
+An investor in a 28% tax bracket is considering donating an appreciating stock to her favorite charity.
 She can sell the stock and give the proceeds or donate the shares directly.
 The current market value of the stock is $100,000.
 She purchased it more than one year ago for $20,000.
 The total capital gain is $80,000.

 5. Make direct IRA charitable rollover

 Donations made directly from your IRA and 401k accounts are another way of reducing your tax bill.
 If you reached 72 (70 ½ if you turned 70 ½ in 2019), you could make up to $100,000 a year in gifts to a charity directly from your IRA or 401k accounts.
 Those contributions count towards the required annual minimum distributions you must take once you reach 72 or 70 ½, respectively.
 They also reduce your adjusted gross income.
 To be compliant, you have to follow two simple rules.